 Wounded in combat

 The other one ran deeper into the palm grove.
-The team landed and eliminated the wounded individual that was still shooting at them, and pursued the other.
-Holland was directed to the insurgents’ location and when he rounded the corner of the villagers’ house, the insurgent opened fire with a belt-fed PKM machine gun from 20 yards hitting him in the chest just above his armor plate+, immediately paralyzing his left arm.
-Another round glanced off the weapon magazines on his chest and another shot his radio in half, which was on his side.
+The team landed and eliminated the wounded individual that was still shooting at them and pursued the other.
+Holland was directed to the insurgents’ location.
+When he rounded the corner of the villagers’ house, the insurgent opened fire with a belt-fed PKM machine gun from 20 yards hitting him in the chest just above his armor plate+, immediately paralyzing his left arm.
+Another round glanced off the weapon magazines on his chest, and another shot his radio in half, which was on his side.

-After about 10 minutes Holland got out of that ditch and found his team, got patched up, walked out to the helicopter and flew to the nearest base.
+After about 10 minutes, Holland got out of that ditch, found his team, got patched up, walked out to the helicopter, and flew to the nearest base.

-MSG Kevin Holland spent the whole time at rehabilitation until his retirement from active military service in 2013.
-The doctors told him they do not have a lot of data on his wound because not a lot of people survive being shot through the chest where he was shot so they don’t know a whole lot about how long it will take the nerves to come back if they come back.
+MSG Kevin Holland spent the whole time at rehabilitation until he retired from active military service in 2013.
+The doctors told him they do not have a lot of data on his wound because not a lot of people survive being shot through the chest where he was shot, so they don’t know a whole lot about how long it will take the nerves to come back if they come back.

-Among over 30 awards are included seven Bronze Stars with two awarded for valor in combat along with two Purple Hearts.
+Among over 30 awards are seven Bronze Stars, two awarded for valor in combat, and two Purple Hearts.